 Puzzled by the iconoclastic treatment of revolutionary idols, Getintothis’ Janaya Pickett looks at the industry of Frida Kahlo.

-It first became apparent to me about six years ago in a well known hipster shop beginning with ‘U’ on Bold Street.
-There on the shelf, among the overpriced mugs and pencil cases, sat a Che Guevara lip balm.
+It first became apparent to me about six years ago in a well known hipster shop beginning with ‘U’ on Bold street.
+There on the shelf among the overpriced mugs and pencil cases sat a Che Guevara lip balm.
 Let me repeat that – A Che Guevara lip balm.

-Now, call me a misery but at the time this angered me.
+Now call me a misery but at the time this angered me.
 In my mind I burst into maniacal laughter which developed into a scream as I trashed that ponsy establishment and drop kicked the trendy cashier.
 In reality I did nothing.
-I put the lip balm down and left, but that product did speak to me: I had a mini-existential crisis right then and there.
-What was once an innocently kitch store I enjoyed frequenting now became something a bit more sinister.
+I put the lip balm down and left but that product did speak to me.
+I had a mini-existential crisis right then and there: What was once an innocently kitch store I enjoyed frequenting now became something a bit more sinister.

 I’m not sure why I reacted so strongly to a Che Guevara lip balm, I’m not a communist.
-I’m not even that political and I don’t even pretend to be.
+I’m not even that political and I don’t pretend to be.
 As far as consumerism goes, I’m a total sheep – I love collecting shit I don’t need.

-But, a lip balm adorned by a Marxist revolutionary in an overpriced bric a brac shop on Bold Street seemed extraordinarily ridiculous to my little brain.
+But a lip balm adorned by a Marxist revolutionary in an overpriced bric a brac shop on Bold street seemed extraordinarily ridiculous to my little brain.
 The t shirts are bad enough, I thought.
 Lip balm – next level.

 That famous image of Guevara, taken in March 1960, ceased long ago to be a photograph of a real man in a real place.
 It’s now an iconoclastic tool.
-A tool used by individuals to assert something about themselves to the wider world.
+One used by individuals to assert something about themselves to the wider world.
 Nowadays Guevara is a pop icon in the same way as Marilyn Monroe.
 The hipster coating his or her lips in moisturiser from a tiny jar baring his image might relate to his vision but in a sense they’re doing the opposite.

 I find myself returning to that memory of the Che Guevara lip balm as I witness the same kind of activity surrounding the Mexican surrealist painter Frida Kahlo who has over the past decade transcended her status as artist and moved into the realm of popular iconography.

-What do you want, a Frida shower curtain?
+What do you want?
+A Frida shower curtain?
 How about a Frida blanket for your friends’ newborn?
 Or cushions to go with those upcycled chairs?
 There’s even a Frida themed toiletry travel set for when you go backpacking.
 Yah!
 You name it and it’s probably available on etsy.

-But, as mentioned previously, I have a tendency to collect shit and having three pairs of Frida earrings and a framed picture of her in the hallway, I am indeed part of the problem.
+But as mentioned previously I have a tendency to collect shit and having three pairs of Frida earrings and a framed picture of her in the hallway I am indeed part of the problem.
 Don’t let the witty misathanropy fool you, Frida mania swept me up good and proper, like the doofus in the Che Guevara t-shirt, and I didn’t even see it coming.

 When studying art in college around 2001/2 we were encouraged to get inspired by existing works and once, flicking through some anthology, I came across Kahlo‘s 1938 What the Water Gave Me.
 The perspective was interesting, a POV painting of the artists legs and feet in the bath, her toes reflected back in the water.
 Kind of like one of those selfies you see on Instagram.

-Contrasting this everyday but intimate image, a scene is played out in the water surrounding her; The Empire State Building erupts from a mini volcano, two tiny naked women embrace on a bed, another is strangled and floating in the bathwater – a man on an island is holding onto the cord around her neck, like he’s fishing – and much gruesomeness besides.
+Contrasting this everyday but intimate image a scene is played out in the water surrounding her; The Empire State Building erupts from a mini volcano, two tiny naked women embrace on a bed, another is strangled and floating in the bathwater – a man on an island is holding onto the cord around her neck, like he’s fishing – and much gruesomeness besides.

-This was my first encounter with Frida Kahlo and I suppose as an emotional teenage girl I was drawn to the morbid feminist perspective in her paintings, but aside from that I didn’t know or care to know about the artist – I was seventeen and I’d just started going the Krazyhouse.
+This was my first encounter with Frida Kahlo and I suppose as an emotional teenage girl I was drawn to the morbid feminist perspective in her paintings.
+But aside from that I didn’t know or care to know about the artist – I was seventeen and I’d just started going the Krazyhouse.